jonohill/docker-rclone-serve/readme.md

 docker run -v /host-path/config:/config -p 2022:2022 rclone-serve
 ```

 You may pass any additional arguments to rclone via Docker commands.
-For example,
-you might like to generate and use a static server key file (though rclone will generate one at start-up and cache this if you don't).
+For example, you might like to generate and use a static server key file (though rclone will generate one at start-up and cache this if you don't).
 ```
 docker run -v /host-path/config:/config -p 2022:2022 rclone-serve --key /config/id_rsa
 ```

+## Tags

+Tags mirror the rclone version.
+The image is rebuilt when a new rclone image becomes available.